 The character Dao (道) consists of 3 parts: grass + itself + walking.
 Grass growing by itself.
-This image serves as a metaphor for the spontaneous emergence of worlds & creatures from the primordial origin – the eternal procession of birth, growth, maturation, decline, & death.
+I see this image as a metaphor for the spontaneous emergence of worlds & creatures from the primordial origin – the eternal procession of birth, growth, maturation, decline, & death.
 The Great Thoroughfare.
+The character can also be read as an eye & foot, suggesting constant awareness through changing conditions.
 Dao is not some remote cosmic power but the very process of our own experience unfolding moment-by-moment, of itself.

 The character De (德) also consists of 3 parts: upright + heart + stepping.
 Stepping with an upright heart.
 Upright suggests verticality, which in Chinese means alignment with Heaven.
 Stepping on Earth in alignment with Heaven means conducting ourselves moment-to-moment in accordance with the unfolding Dao, with acceptance, humility, and benevolence.